 In just the U.S. alone, over 10 million people are affected to some degree by TMJ disorder.
 While this condition may not last a lifetime, it can lead to uncomfortable symptoms and a disrupted lifestyle in the time that patients do have it.
 In some cases, TMJ can be difficult to diagnose simply because of its varying symptoms; however, there are some more definitive and telltale signs that can help you know if you have TMJ and could benefit from professional TMJ treatment.

 To help you identify your TMJ symptoms, we invite you to review the symptoms and videos below.
-If you experience any of the following symptoms, please reach out to our doctor at TMJ Therapy, Dr. Carl McMillan, and schedule your consultation.
+If you experience any of the following symptoms, please reach out to our doctors at TMJ Therapy, Dr. Carl McMillan and Dr. Ryan Hart, and schedule your consultation.

 Symptoms of TMJ